jsonjoy-com/json-pack/README.md

 High performance JSON serialization and deserialization library for JavaScript, Node.js, browser.

-`json-pack` contains implementations of various JSON codecs into binary formats, such as MessagePack, CBOR and other formats.

 ## Supported Formats

 This library implements the following serialization formats: